NancyHal/Nancy.Hal/README.md

  - Uses a fluent declarative syntax to configure the links used to decorate your hypermedia resources
  - Works with whatever JSON Serializer you are using with Nancy

-What it does not do
+What Nancy.Hal does not do
 ===================
  - Handle hal+xml responses
  - Deserialize Hal representations back into POCOs